-EXTV{CC} (Pin 18/Pin 21): External Power Input.
-When this pin is between 4.8V and 6V, an internal switch bypasses the internal regulator and supply power to $INTV{CC}$ directly from $EXTV{CC}$.
-Do not float this pin.
-It can be connected to ground when not used.
+EXTV{CC} (Pin 18/Pin 21): External Power Input to an internal LDO Connected to INTV{CC}.
+This LDO supplies INTV{CC} power, bypassing the internal LDO powered from V{BIAS} whenever EXTV{CC} is higher than 4.8V.
+See EXTV{CC} Connection in the Applications Information section.
+Do not float or exceed 14V on this pin.
+Connect to ground if not used.

 VBIAS (Pin 20/Pin 23): Main Supply Pin.
 It is normally tied to the input supply V{IN} or to the output of the boost converter.
 A bypass capacitor should be tied between this pin and the signal ground pin.
-The operating voltage range on this pin is 4.5V to 38V (40V abs max).
+The operating voltage range on this pin is 4.5V to 60V (65V abs max).

 PGOOD (Pin 25/Pin 28): Power Good Indicator.
 Open-drain logic output that is pulled to ground when the output voltage is more than ± 10 % away from the regulated output voltage.
-To avoid false trips the output voltage must be outside the range for 25μs before this output is activated.
+To avoid false trips the output voltage must be outside the range for 45μs before this output is activated.

 ILIM (Pin 26/Pin 1): Current Comparator Sense Voltage Range Input.
 This pin is used to set the peak current sense voltage in the current comparator.
-Connect this pin to SGND, open, and INTV ${\rm CC}$ to set the peak current sense voltage to 50mV, 75mV and 100mV, respectively.
+Connect this pin to SGND, leave floating or connect to INTV ${CC}$ to set the peak current sense voltage to 50mV, 75mV or 100mV, respectively.

 GND (Exposed Pad Pin 29) UFD Package: Ground.
-Must be soldered to the PCB for rated thermal performance.
+Must be soldered to PCB ground for rated thermal performance.